riscv-collab/riscv-gnu-toolchain/README.md

 You should now be able to use riscv64-unknown-elf-gcc and its cousins.

+NB: Pay attention to the core model of your embedded RISC-V target.
+Some targets (such as Rocket Chip) use the `medany` core model instead of the default `medlow`, meaning the compiler output produced by the toolchain will be incompatible.
+To fix this, run the configure script with the `--with-cmodel=medany` option.
+For more information, read [this SiFive blog article](https://www.sifive.com/blog/all-aboard-part-4-risc-v-code-models).

 ### Installation (Linux)

 To build the Linux cross-compiler, pick an install path (that is writeable).